Brendan-G5/memoryGame/README.md

 - jquery is out, react would be much better

-- Add the ability to let the user add add there own photos (I added my own locally when i first made it, and made it look nicer.)
+- Add the ability to let the user add there own photos (I added my own locally when i first made it, and made it look nicer.)

 - So much more